Phosphatidic Acid - Unleash Untapped Anabolic Potential!

 The choice is up to you, but why not go the cheaper route and experience some fringe benefits as well!

-So, you're well within your right to add it to your pre workout cocktail, but should you have a full pre workout meal (say, oatmeal or yogurt 1-3 hours before your pre workout) simply take your daily dose of phosphatidic acid and you'll be covered for up to 7 hours afterwards!
+So, you're well within your right to add it to your pre-workout cocktail, but should you have a full pre-workout meal (say, oatmeal or yogurt 1-3 hours before your pre-workout) simply take your daily dose of phosphatidic acid and you'll be covered for up to 7 hours afterward!

 Pushing heavier weights with bigger muscles and less fat -- we'll take that any day of the week!